MurrayIII/UnicodeMathML/README.md

 In addition, the following features are implemented:
 * The identity matrix and n×m matrix short cuts are implemented.
 * \abs for unambiguous entry of absolute value with the absolute-value intent attribute. \choose along with its intent attribute (binomial).
-* MathML tests are added to the console display of example.html
+* MathML tests are added to the console display of example.html.
 * The Playground calls resolveCW() defined in unicodemathml.js to resolve control words instead of having a duplicate control-word list.
 Similarly to convert characters to math styles, the Playground uses the mathFonts[] defined in unicodemathml.js.
 Greek upper-case letters that look like ASCII letters are removed from the Greek letter gallery and Greek lower-case letter variants are added.
 * An autocomplete menu appears when a control word is entered partially.
 The user can use up/down arrows to select the desired control word and enter it by typing Enter, Tab, or a space.
 The most common choice is highlighted by default.
 * Control words and operator combinations typed into the Playground input text area are autocorrected there as well as in the output window.
 * Variables are displayed in math italic in the Playground input as well as in the output.
 * Many more LaTeX control words are included. \pmatrix, \bmatrix, \Bmatrix, \nmatrix, \vmatrix, \cancel, \bcancel, and \xcancel are implemented.
-* Math dictation infrastructure
+* Math dictation infrastructure is added.
+* Most symbols in the Playground galleries have LaTeX control-word tooltips.

 To do:
-* Implement MathML 4.0 intent attributes in addition to the \abs and \choose cases already implemented
+* Implement MathML 4.0 intent attributes in addition to the \abs and \choose cases already implemented.
 * If possible, remove more redundant &#x3C;mrow>’s.
 E.g., the &#x3C;math> tag acts as an &#x3C;mrow>; and its content does not need to be enclosed in &#x3C;mrow>…&#x3C;/mrow>.
-* Add ummlConfig properties for more document default properties such as the current ummlConfig.doubleStruckMode
+* Add ummlConfig properties for more document default properties such as the current ummlConfig.doubleStruckMode.
-* Improve the LaTeX output mode
+* Improve the LaTeX output mode.
 * Ultimately it's desirable to have UnicodeMath WYSIWYG editing in the output window with no need for an input window.
 That's the approach used in math-aware Microsoft apps.
 For that the editor needs to manipulate the backing store which for the current model would be encoded in MathML.